-Books, Supplies and Fees.
-Books, supplies and fees are not part of the total tuition cost.
+Books, Supplies and Course Charges.
+Books, supplies and course charges are not part of the total tuition cost.
 South Hills does not sell books.
 The school has an agreement with The Student Book Store to be a textbook/supplies provider.
 South Hills will provide the information on how to purchase books/supplies.
 Students may choose another vendor if they desire.

 A student who has excess financial aid above the cost of tuition will have a book voucher created.
 Book vouchers are generally a maximum of \$600.00.
-Larger or smaller voucher amounts may apply based on available funds and as needed If you choose not to use the book voucher, those funds will remain in your account and be disbursed accordingly.
+Larger or smaller voucher amounts may apply based on available funds and as needed.
+If you choose not to use the book voucher, those funds will remain in your account until distributed via an excess check, if there is an excess amount of aid.